-The risk of injury to support workers means we get regular enquiries from people who work in the sector.
-Here, we’ll talk you through your rights, and explain when you might be entitled to make a claim.
+We get regular enquiries from people who work in the healthcare sector after they’ve been assaulted by a patient or service user.
+Here, we’ll talk you through your rights, and explain when you might be entitled to make a claim for your injuries.

 Table of contents

-- In support work, what counts as an injury or assault?
+- What counts as an injury or assault in healthcare?

-- But aren’t these risks just part of the job?
-Do I have a valid compensation claim?
+- Do I have a valid assault at work claim?

-- What should I do if I’m assaulted or injured?
+- What should I do if I’m injured by a patient or service user?

 - Should I always seek medical treatment for the injury?